 - 1. New power lines installed to serve the site shall be underground other than the main feeder onto the property to the greatest extent possible and in conjunction with electric utility approval. - 2.
 Fencing shall be of a design capable of allowing small animals access in and out of the fenced CSG. - 3.
 An interior setback of 50 feet shall be met. - 4.
-The project must incorporate a 50-foot wildlife corridor on the west side of the CSG and midway towards the south of the CSG to provide an east/west access for wildlife away from Highway 19.

-- 5. Native bushes and trees shall be planted along the exterior and interior of the site (outside the fenced CSG). - 6.
+The project must incorporate a 50-foot wildlife corridor on the west and east side of the CSG to provide a north/south access for wildlife. - 5.
+Native bushes and trees shall be planted around the exterior of the CSG. - 6.
 A cover crop inside the footprint of the CSG and wildlife corridors will be planted and maintained with a combination of low growth native crops and a seed mix that promotes pollinator friendly habitats.